eukara/freecs/README.md

 * Netcode that's always improving and more advanced prediction
 * Open-source code for transparent modding
 * Very permissive license (ISC/BSD)
+* The code doesn't rely on others work, so nobody can shut it down :-)

 ## Installation
 Grab the latest binary release, extract and put an FTEQW engine binary (for your platform) into the same folder as the default.fmf and readme file.
 Get FTEQW here: https://www.fteqw.org/

 Run the engine and when in-game download the needed content, or optionally merge your own HL + CS 1.5 installation.

+### Notes

+*You'd think this disclaimer may be unnecessary but here we go:*

+**This project is designed for the CS 1.5 data files.**

+You will have a bad time if you use it with later or earlier versions.

+You won't be able to connect to most people their servers.
+Content may be missing.

+This is designed for CS 1.5 and the Half-Life CD data files **ONLY**.
+**If you want to play and later version of CS, please do it on Steam.**

 ## Building
 Make sure you've cloned the FreeHL repo (external) into the Nuclide-SDK.